vanshwassan/fantom-docs-update/README.md

 #### Exploring, selecting and configuring your dAPI

 The [API3 Market](https://market.api3.org/fantom) provides a list of all the dAPIs available across multiple chains including testnets.
 You can filter the list by mainnet or testnet chains.
 After selecting the chain, you can now search for a specific dAPI by name.
-Once selected, you will land on the details page (eg ETH/USD on Ethereum Sepolia) where you can find more information about the dAPI.
+Once selected, you will land on the details page (eg ETH/USD on Fantom Testnet) where you can find more information about the dAPI.

 The current supported configurations for dAPIs are: